JohanEnstam/igdb-game-recommender/docs/project-status-updated.md

 ✅ **Data Pipeline**: 24,997 games in BigQuery
 ✅ **Feature Extraction**: Working in cloud (90s)
 ✅ **API Infrastructure**: Deployed and responding
-✅ **Scalability**: Proven with 25k games
+✅ **ML Integration**: Real-time recommendations working
+✅ **Performance**: 0.7-0.9s response times
+✅ **Quality Validation**: Tested across multiple genres

 ## Conclusion

-The IGDB Game Recommendation System has successfully completed GCP deployment and is 85% complete.
-The infrastructure is stable, data is available, and feature extraction works.
-The next critical step is ML model integration to connect features to recommendations.
+The IGDB Game Recommendation System has successfully completed ML integration and is 95% complete.
+The infrastructure is stable, data is available, feature extraction works, and real-time ML recommendations are live.
+The system demonstrates strong performance with 0.7-0.9s response times and quality recommendations for fighting and RPG games.

+**Current Status**: ML-powered API is live and functional with 25k games.
+Quality is excellent for fighting games, good for RPG games, and needs improvement for shooter/strategy games due to limited dataset coverage (8% of total IGDB data).

-**Recommendation**: Focus on ML model integration and web application development to complete the system.
+**Next Steps**: Focus on web application development, DevOps automation, and data scaling to 300k+ games for comprehensive coverage.